Everything we know on day 6 of the Middle East war

 What’s happening in Iran and Lebanon?

 - Death tolls: More than 1,100 civilians have been killed in Iran since Saturday, according to a US-based human rights group.
+Others have reported a higher figure, such as state-affiliated Islamic Republic News Agency, which said at least 1,230 people had been killed.
 And at least 77 people have been killed by Israeli bombardment in Lebanon, according to the country’s health ministry – including three paramedics.

 - Lebanon attacks: As well as new strikes in Tehran, Israel’s overnight attack hit several command centers in the Lebanese capital, Beirut, belonging to Hezbollah, according to the Israel Defense Forces.
 Later Thursday, the Israeli military issued what it described as an urgent evacuation warning for entire neighborhoods in Beirut’s southern suburbs, a significant expansion from previous orders that were typically limited to specific buildings.